ChAndreas/chandreas.github.io/_posts/2018-05-08-rpi3-kernel-aarch64.md

 ---
 layout: post
-title: "Compile aarch64 Linux kernel Upstream for Raspberry Pi 3"
+title: "Compile aarch64 Linux kernel Upstream for Raspberry Pi"
 date: Sun May 8 17:31:51 EEST 2018
 ---
 This is a guide how to compile and install 64 bit (aarch64) kernel for the Raspberry pi 3 b or 3 b+.